-Poll shows strong voter support for school nutrition standardsApril 19th, 2012 in Health /
+Poll shows strong voter support for school nutrition standardsApril 19, 2012 in Medicine & Health / Health

 Eighty percent of American voters favor national standards that would limit calories, fat, and sodium in snack and à la carte foods sold in U.S. schools and encourage the consumption of fruits, vegetables and low-fat dairy items, according to a new poll commissioned by the Kids' Safe & Healthful Foods Project, a joint project of The Pew Charitable Trusts and the Robert Wood Johnson Foundation.